linux4sam/egt/docs/src/draw.md

 @section draw_loop Damaging, Drawing, and the Widget Tree

-Each widget has a Widget::box(), which holds the bounding rectangle for the widget.
+Each widget has a egt::v1::Widget::box(), which holds the bounding rectangle for the widget.
 This is the rectangle a widget is responsible for at some z-order level for what content should be placed inside that bounding box.

 Widgets are organized into a tree.
-At the top of the tree there is a top level widget that is a special type of widget called a Window.
-A Window is a frame widget, which is a composing widget.
-This is just another way of saying a frame can deal with zero or more children widgets inside of its Widget::box().
+At the top of the tree there is a top level widget that is a special type of widget called a egt::Window.
+A egt::Window is a frame widget, which is a composing widget.
+This is just another way of saying a frame can deal with zero or more children widgets inside of its egt::v1::Widget::box().

 Widgets are essentially rectangles that are drawn.
 The widget defines the content of what is drawn, but all that matters to the widget is its rectangle